HoboChen/hoboreadpapers/distributed-system/04-Lock/00-zookeeper.md

 ## Abstract and Introduction

-In this paper, we describe ZooKeeper, a service for coordinating processes of distributed applications.
+ZooKeeper, a service for coordinating processes of distributed applications.
 It incorporates elements from group messaging, shared registers, and distributed lock services in a replicated, centralized service.
 The interface exposed by ZooKeeper has the wait-free aspects of shared registers with an event-driven mechanism similar to cache invalidations of distributed file systems to provide a simple, yet powerful coordination service.